shahid9153/pixly/CONTRIBUTING.md

 ## List of Improvements and Suggestions
+>[!TIP]
->[!tip] Feel free to give us any of your ideas, suggestions and feedback to add to this list.
+> Feel free to give us any of your ideas, suggestions and feedback to add to this list.

 ### Improvments to the UI
 1. Add Markdown support for Gemini's reponses.